jiwonyangg/DMS1_Blog/posts/week6_session1.md

 ![Audio Files](W6ICONS/AUDIOEXP.png)

-These were the audio files that were cleaned up in AdobeAudition annd imported to test.
+These were the audio files that were cleaned up in AdobeAudition and imported to test.

 ![Main Code](W6ICONS/HTMLEXP.png)

 This was me testing whether the sounds worked when the icons were clicked on.
-I'm still not sure what the issue was, but after spamming the website to hard refresh it started to work.
+I'm still not sure why it didn't work at first and what the issue was, but after spamming the website to hard refresh it started to work.

 ## Finding Sounds for Icon Designs
 These were all the sounds I found that I felt suited my icons.
 There are some that have multiple options but I'm deciding to choose while editing in AdobeAudition.